-Israel-Hamas truce: All that you need to know
+Israel-Hamas truce deal: All that you need to know

 The two sides have agreed to a four-day pause in fighting, but Israel has made it clear that it is not ending the war.